 - Rear-end collisions caused by sudden stops

 - Increase risks to good Samaritans as they attempt to pull over, stop, or cross traffic to help you with what they assume to be an emergency situation.

 - Ticket for driving with hazards or parking illegally using hazards

 - Automatic points on your license for abusing hazard signals

 - Ticket or imprisonment for blocking emergency vehicles when illegally parked with hazards

 - Prosecution for involuntary manslaughter if your illegal use of the lights directly results in a fatal accident or delay of emergency vehicles resulting in a death

-- Summons for injury and damages hearing if your hazard use results in an accident where the victim was seriously hurt or suffered monetary damages
+- Civil liability for damages if your hazard use results in an accident where the victim was seriously hurt or suffered monetary damages

 How a Virginia Car Crash Attorney Can Help

 If you or a loved one was injured in a crash that was not your fault—including one caused by the misuse of hazard lights—schedule a free initial consulation with our Front Royal, Culpeper, and Warrenton personal injury lawyers to find out if we can add value to your claim for damages.
 You should not have to pay for losses that were caused by another person's negligence.
 Call us at 888-907-2631 or fill out our contact form to get in touch with us today.